getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

   info: { address: '192.168.1.71', family: 'IPv4', port: 28000, size: 50 } }
 ```

-It will autodiscover any games running with an active server on your local network and create its own endpoints that the Android/iOS app will recognize.
-Open up the mobile app, navigate to the connection settings screen.
+It will autodiscover any games running with an active server on your local
+network and create its own endpoints that the Android or iOS app will recognize.
+Open up the mobile app and navigate to the connection settings screen.

 ![One of these things is not like the other]({% asset_path 2015-11-20-fallout-4/two-ps4s.png %})

 One of these things is not like the other!
-Connect to the *other* address listed than you saw discovered above.
+Connect to the address that was not
+shown in the discovery.
 You should start seeing data fly by.

 ```
 UDP and TCP Relay created for:  { address: '192.168.1.71', family: 'IPv4', port: 28000, size: 50 }